freeCodeCamp/guide/pages/docs/certificates-guide/comparison-with-the-equality-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Comparison with the Equality Operator"
+title: "Comparison with the Equality Operator"
+parent: "certificates-guide"
 ---

 There are many `Comparison Operators` in JavaScript.
 All of these operators return a boolean `true` or `false` value.